Ovarian Cancer Clinical Trials

 Clinical trials for new drugs or treatments usually go through 4 different phases.
 Each phase has a specific goal.

-Phase 2 studies include a larger group of people, usually between 100 to 300 volunteers.
+Phase 2 studies include a larger group of people, usually fewer than 100 volunteers.
 This phase focuses on the effectiveness of the drug or treatment.
 The goal is to gather data on whether the drug or treatment works in those who have a certain disease.
 The volunteers getting the drug or treatment may be compared to similar people receiving a different treatment.
 This is usually an inactive substance (called a placebo).
 Researchers will also monitor people for side effects.1

 Phase 3 studies include a much larger group of people, usually several hundred up to 3,000 volunteers.
 The goal of this phase is to gather more information about the drug or treatment’s efficacy and safety.
 Researchers may study different groups of people and dosages during this phase.
 They may also use the drug or treatment along with other drugs.1